Commerce Exam > Commerce Notes > Economics Class 12 > Passage Based Questions: Money and Banking

 Q2: What rate adjustments are being discussed in the article?

-Ans: The rate hikes being discussed could involve a change in the Repo rate by the RBI.
+Ans: The rate hikes being discussed may involve changes to the Repo rate set by the Reserve Bank of India (RBI).

 Q3: What reasons does the article provide for the RBI's desire to maintain the status quo?

-Ans: The RBI wants to maintain the status quo to support growth.
+Ans: The RBI aims to maintain the status quo for several key reasons:

 Q4: Apart from adjusting rates, what other measures can the RBI use to control money supply?

-Ans: The RBI can use CRR, SLR, and Open Market Operations to control the money supply.
+Ans: The RBI can control the money supply using several measures, including:

 The document Passage Based Questions: Money and Banking | Economics Class 12 - Commerce is a part of the Commerce Course Economics Class 12.